NabeelDar/qa-eng-interview-wiki/README.md

 Make sure that the only files that you edit are `login.test.ts`, `searchWikipedia.ts`, and `wikipediaHomepageActions.ts`.

 ## Loom Link

+Please contact me if you would like access to the credentials for the account used to test over email.

 Here is the link where I go over the code and execution in brief detail:

 https://www.loom.com/share/8b3c53df647745baab6be9f5850d3eed?sid=30afbab0-bf93-46fa-920f-7ce5727e7125